aarushchaudhary/musicgenreclassification/README.md

 pip install -r requirements.txt
 ````

-### 3\.
-Add Spotify API Credentials

-You need to add your personal Spotify API credentials to the project.

-1. Create a file named `config.py` in the root directory.

-2. Add your Client ID and Client Secret to this file like so:

-    ```python
-    # config.py
-    CLIENT_ID = 'YOUR_CLIENT_ID_HERE'
-    CLIENT_SECRET = 'YOUR_CLIENT_SECRET_HERE'
-    ```

-**Important:** The `.gitignore` file is already configured to ignore `config.py`, so you won't accidentally commit your secret keys to a version control system like Git.

 -----

 ## How to Use

-1. Place your initial `dataset.csv` file inside the `data/` folder.
+1. Place your initial `dataset.csv` file inside the `data/` folder (should contain songs with genre labels and audio features).
 2. Launch Jupyter Lab from your terminal:
     ```bash
     jupyter lab
     ```
-3. Open the `song_analysis.ipynb` notebook located in the `notebooks/` directory.
+3. Open the `analysis.ipynb` notebook located in the `notebooks/` directory.
-4. In the notebook, find the cell where the `track_url` is defined and replace the placeholder with the Spotify URL of the song you want to analyze.
+4. In the notebook, specify your preferred genre(s) to get personalized recommendations.
 5. Run all the cells in the notebook from top to bottom.
-6. The interactive radar chart will be displayed directly in the notebook.
-The `music_dataset_augmented.csv` file in the `data/` folder will be automatically updated with the new song's data.
+6. The system will:
+    - Analyze your dataset
+    - Connect to YouTube Music via ytmusicapi
+    - Generate genre-based recommendations
+    - Display visualizations of genre distributions and audio features

 -----

 ## Technologies Used

-  - **Data Analysis:** Pandas
+  - **Data Analysis:** Pandas, NumPy
-  - **API Interaction:** Spotipy
+  - **API Interaction:** ytmusicapi (YouTube Music)
-  - **Visualization:** Plotly
+  - **Visualization:** Plotly, Matplotlib, Seaborn
+  - **Machine Learning:** Scikit-learn (for genre classification)
   - **Environment:** Jupyter Lab